chilikasha/tinytools/README.md

 ## Security and privacy

-- [2FAS](https://2fas.com/) - simple, secure open source two-factor authenticator.
+- [2FAS](https://2fas.com/) - a simple, secure open source two-factor authenticator.

-- [Burner Note](https://burnernote.com/) - ad-free service for sending secure text based notes that are completely erased from existence once they've been read.
+- [Burner Note](https://burnernote.com/) - an ad-free service for sending secure text based notes that are completely erased from existence once they've been read.

 - [ClearURLs](https://gitlab.com/ClearURLs/ClearUrls) - this browser add-on removes tracking elements from URLs to help protect your privacy when browsing the web.
 Available for Firefox and Chromium-based browsers.
   > [URLCheck](https://github.com/TrianguloY/UrlCheck) - open source alternative for Android platform.